-During market crises, such as the 1998 LTCM debacle and the current credit market upheaval, central banks have resorted to relaxing their lending conditions, e.g., by cutting the rates charged and broadening the collateral accepted, in order to increase liquidity into the market.
+During market crises, such as the 1998 LTCM debacle and the current credit market upheaval, central banks have resorted to relaxing their lending conditions, e.g., by cutting the rates charged and broadening the collateral accepted, to increase liquidity into the market.
 This can be interpreted as cutting the cost of spot market participation in our model.
-Government agencies, such as the New York Federal Reserve Band in the case of LTCM crisis and the U.S. Treasury in the case of current credit market crisis, have also coordinated market participants to collectively supply pools of liquidity.
+Government agencies, such as the New York Federal Reserve Bank in the case of LTCM crisis and the US Treasury in the case of current credit market crisis, have also coordinated market participants to collectively supply pools of liquidity.
 Such an action is related to the forced spot participation in our analysis.
-Similarly, regulations such as designated market makers and high capital requirements can be interpreted as forced ex ante participation in our model.
-Our analysis shows that an equilibrium setting with both endogenous demand and supply of liquidity allows us to identify the sources of market inefficiencies and examine the tradeoffs of a particular policy tool and its overall welfare implications under different circumstances.
+Similarly, regulations such as designated market makers and high capital requirements can be interpreted as increasing ex ante participation in our model.
+By relying on an equilibrium setting in which both the demand and the supply of liquidity are endogenously determined, we are able to identify the sources of market inefficiencies and examine the overall welfare implications of various policy tools under different circumstances.

 The paper proceeds as follows.
 Section 2 describes the basic model.
 Section 3 solves for the intertemporal equilibrium of the economy.
 In Section 4, we examine how the need for liquidity affects asset prices and trading volume.
 Section 5 describes the endogenous determination of liquidity provision in the market and how it influences prices and volume.
 In Section 6, we consider the welfare implications of liquidity need and provision.
 Section 7 further explores the policy implications of our analysis.
-Section 8 gives a more detailed discussion on the related literature and Section 9 concludes.
-The appendix contains all the proofs.
+Section 8 gives a more detailed discussion on the related literature, and Section 9 concludes.
+The Appendix contains all the proofs.

-2 The Model
+2. The model

 We construct a simple model that captures two important elements in analyzing liquidity, the need to trade and the cost to trade.
-We will be parsimonious in the description of the model and return at the end of this section to provide more discussion of the model, especially motivations for its different components.
+We are parsimonious in the description of the model and return at the end of this section to provide more discussion of the model, especially motivations for its different components.